windley/CS462-Event-Edition/labs/Lab2.md

 Send the following to the TA:

+0. Statement that you've completed all the preceding steps.
 1. Your public key, key ID, and key fingerprint. *Do NOT send your private key!*
 2. The name of the class member you sent a secret message with and the content of the message.
 3. The name of the class member you got a secret message from and the content of their message.